NoEndsNoGains/End-Of-Conflict/Book Proposal.md

 What matters is real conflicts put through the framework and the results recorded.
 Where it worked.
 Where it didn't.
 Where it broke completely.
 That's the valuable data I am interested in.

-### What I'm not offering:

-I'm not interested in building a business around this framework.
-If an institution, a research group, or a practitioner network wants to adopt it, test it, scale it — good.
-That's what it's for.

-The framework is the contribution.
-Owning it was never the point.

 ## About the author

 ### Professional background: